The Billionaires Club: The Unstoppable Rise of Football’s Super-Rich Owners (Bloomsbury)

 Winner: Best New Writer at the 2009 British Sports Book of the Year awards.

-For seven years, James Montague travelled to every country in the Middle East uncovering stories of the beautiful game’s survival and resurgence.
+Over seven years I travelled to every country in the Middle East uncovering stories of football’s survival and resurgence.
 Whilst the region has often been divided, football is the Middle East’s great uniting thread.
-When Friday Comes will take you to every corner of the Middle East where football thrives and where the game played an important, sometimes crucial, part in the Arab Spring.
+When Friday Comes takes you to every corner of the Middle East – from Yemen to Syria, Egypt to Iran – where football thrives and where the game played an important, sometimes crucial, part in the Arab Spring.
 But, more importantly, the Middle East and its extreme wealth also provides a window on this rising power, and how football in the rest of the world could be changed forever.

 Praise for When Friday Comes: